Reports: Attacker on Chinese bus kills 5, wounds 21

-BEIJING (AP) — Police say an attacker with a knife hijacked a bus in a southeastern Chinese city and drove into pedestrians, killing at least five people before being captured.
+BEIJING (AP) — A hijacker with a knife drove a bus into pedestrians Tuesday in a southeastern Chinese city before being captured, police said.
+At least five people were reportedly killed.

-The police department in Longyan in Fujian province, south of Shanghai, said another 21 people were injured in the attack Tuesday.
+Another 21 people were injured in the afternoon attack in Longyan in Fujian province, south of Shanghai, according to a police statement.

 The announcement gave no details of the attacker’s identity or a motive.
 It gave no indication how many fatalities occurred aboard the bus and how many among pedestrians.